find your perfect postgrad program

 This MPhil/PhD programme is aimed at practitioners of architecture and other related spatial practices who would like to develop a sustained multi-year practice-led research project.

-It allows you to produce intensive, rigorous, and scholarly research as well as further elaborate your own practice.
+The MPhil/PhD allows you to produce intensive, rigorous, and scholarly research as well as further elaborate your own practice.

-Study type | Research |
+| Study type | Research |

-Level | RQF Level 8 |
+| Level | RQF Level 8 |

-Entry requirements | You should normally have (or expect to be awarded) a taught Masters in a relevant subject area or equivalent.
+| Entry requirements | You should normally have (or expect to be awarded) a taught Masters in a relevant subject area or equivalent.
 You might also be considered if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.
-If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 6.5 with a 6.5 in writing and no element lower than 6.0, to study with us. |
+We accept a wide range of international qualifications.
+If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 6.5 with a 6.5 in writing and no element lower than 6.0 to study this programme. |

-Location | Goldsmiths, University of London New Cross London SE14 6NW |
+| Location | Goldsmiths, University of London New Cross London SE14 6NW |

 Summary